 - Lighting and electrical

 - HVAC (heating ventilation air conditioning)

 - Disability access

 Tenant improvements are sometimes minor, depending on the condition of the space and the lessee’s needs.
 In most commercial space rental situations, a lessee negotiates with the landlord for a tenant improvement allowance (TIA or TA) before occupying the space.
 You, your project manager, and the landlord will have to determine in your lease negotiations: design, labor, time-frame, and who pays for what.
 Every lease agreement should contain some sort of “Improvements and Alterations” clause, this is where you’ll want to double check the specific enumerations.

 What Is a Tenant Improvement Allowance?

 A tenant improvement allowance is the amount of money a landlord is willing to spend renovating a commercial space.
 This is typically assessed per square foot and represented as a dollar sum.
 If the construction costs more than the agreed upon sum, you will have to pick up the additional costs.

-Before moving into a commercial space, it is important to asses what your businesses or practices needs are, this will dictate the cost of the renovations, set your TI allowance and give you an idea for what the construction process will look like.
-Keep in mind that an office build out requires more invasive the work, will result in greater the costs.
+Before moving into a commercial space, it is important to assess what your businesses or practices needs are.
+This will dictate the cost of the renovations, set your TIA, and give you an idea for what the construction process will look like.
+Keep in mind that an office build out requires more invasive the work, which will result in greater the costs.

 The best way to keep costs down is to select a space that already fits most of your needs.
 Negotiate upfront with your landlord the exact terms of the commercial lease agreement.
-In rare cases, a landlord may cover your TI in full with your TI allowance, but in many cases both parties agree to pay an enumerated portion and split the costs.
+In rare cases, a landlord may cover your tenant improvements in full with your TIA, but in many cases, both parties agree to pay an enumerated portion and split the costs.